Different Types of Microphones – Everything You Need to Know

 Switchable/Multi-Pattern Microphones

-Many of today’s USB condenser microphones have this feature.
+Many of today’s USB condenser microphones also have this feature.
 They let you switch between patterns by simply flicking a switch.
 Others provide the same flexibility by changing the mic head.

 Diaphragm Sizes